microprediction/guns/README.md

 # guns
-A database of mass shootings in Australia in the last 25 years.
+A database of mass shootings in Australia in the last 25 years (i.e. after the gun buy-back).

 Compiled from various sources.